-Regulations have been established for the control of emissions of air pollutants to the ambient air.
-Regulations applicable to the proposed facility that have been used to evaluate the acceptability of the proposed facility and establish emission limits and control requirements include, but are not limited to, the following regulations, codes, or requirements.
-These items establish maximum emissions limits that could be allowed and are not to be exceeded for new or existing facilities.
-More stringent limits are established in this Permit consistent with implementation of Best Available Control Technology (BACT):
+Regulations that have been used to evaluate the acceptability of the proposed facility and establish emission limits and control requirements include, but are not limited to, the regulations, codes, or requirements listed below.

 - 7.a.
-40 CFR 51.166(c) "Ambient air increments" requires approved State Implementation Plans to contain emission limitations and other measures as may be necessary to assure that increases in pollutant concentration over the baseline concentration in areas designated as Class I, II, or III must not exceed the incremental limits contained in 40 CFR 51.166(c). - 7.b.
 40 CFR 52.21 "Prevention of significant deterioration of air quality" requires facilities within certain source categories and/or emitting regulated pollutants (potential to emit) above 100 tpy or 250 tpy, depending upon the category, to apply for and obtain a Prevention of Significant Deterioration (PSD) permit.
-Grain terminals are not defined as a 100 tpy PSD major source under §52.21(b)(1)(i)(a).
-Therefore, they are defined as a 250 tpy PSD major source under §52.21(b)(1)(b).
-In addition, under §52.21(b)(1)(iii)(aa) fugitive emissions are required to be included in the emissions determination for PSD applicability since 40 CFR 60 Subpart DD was promulgated prior to August 7, 1980.
+Grain terminals are not defined as a 100 tpy PSD major source under \$52.21(b)(1)(i)(a).
+Therefore, they are defined as a 250 tpy PSD major source under \$52.21(b)(1)(i)(a).
+Therefore, they are defined as a 250 tpy PSD major source under \$52.21(b)(1)(i)(a).
+Therefore, they are defined as a required to be included in the emissions determination for PSD applicability since 40 CFR 60 Subpart DD was promulgated prior to August 7, 1980.
 Based on the calculations made using the belt capacity at this facility, the potential to emit for Kalama Export is less than 250 tpy, including fugitive emissions.
-Therefore, this regulation does not apply to this permitting action. - 7.c.
+Therefore, this regulation does not apply to this permitting action.

+- 7.b.
 40 CFR 60.300 et seq.
 (Subpart DD) "Standards of Performance for Grain Elevators" applies to each "affected facility" at a grain terminal elevator defined as "any grain elevator with permanent storage capacity of more than 2.5 million bushels" that commences construction, modification, or reconstruction after August 3, 1978.
 An affected facility is defined as each:

-- truck unloading station;
+- Truck unloading station;

-- truck loading station;
+- Truck loading station;

-- barge and ship unloading station;
+- Barge and ship unloading station;

-- barge and ship loading station;
+- Barge and ship loading station;

-- railcar loading station;
+- Railcar loading station;

-- railcar unloading station;
+- Railcar unloading station;

-- grain dryer; and
+- Grain dryer; and

-- all grain handling operations, which includes bucket elevators or legs (excluding legs used to unload barges or ships), scale hoppers and surge bins (garners), turn heads, scalpers, cleaners, trippers, and the headhouse and any other such structures.
+- Grain handling operations including bucket elevators or legs (excluding legs used to unload barges or ships), scale hoppers and surge bins (garners), turn heads, scalpers, cleaners, trippers, and the headhouse and any other such structures.